Entertainer's Basketball Classic

 Entertainer's Basketball Classic is a basketball tournament held at Rucker Park in New York City.
 It was founded by Greg Marius in 1982.
 In 1986, the original Rucker Park Tournament became the Entertainers Basketball Classic.
-Participants of the tournament include NBA professionals such as Allen Iverson, Stephon Marbury, Wilt Chamberlain, Kobe Bryant, Julius Erving, Kyrie Irving, as well NCAA elite players from schools like Syracuse University.
+Participants in the tournament have included NBA professionals such as Allen Iverson, Stephon Marbury, Wilt Chamberlain, Kobe Bryant, Julius Erving, and Kyrie Irving, as well NCAA elite players from schools like Syracuse University.